 Wide bike paths that are part of the Indianapolis Cultural Trail, as well as a secluded promenade behind the Indianapolis Zoo, provide runners, bikers, and walkers a unique setting for exercise or leisurely exploring.
 Wheel Fun Bike Rentals offers traditional cruiser bikes, 3-wheeled choppers, or a double-surrey than can accommodate a family of four.

 One of the city's great live music venues resides in the park.
-The Amphitheater at White River State Park has been named a Top 100 venue by Pollstar and has hosted everyone from The Moody Blues to Wiz Khalifah.
-This year’s lineup includes Jack Johnson, Arctic Monkeys, Michael Franti, Umphrey’s McGee and John Fogherty (to name a few).
+The Amphitheater at White River State Park has been named a Top 100 venue by Pollstar and has hosted everyone from The Moody Blues to Wiz Khalifa.
+This year’s lineup includes The Revivalists, Primus, Lauv, Maren Morris, and Jimmy Eat World (to name a few).

 Sports Illustrated and Baseball America have named Victory Field, home to the Indianapolis Indians, the best Minor League Stadium in America.
 With panoramic views of downtown and cheap lawn seats that are perfect for the kids, there are few better places to take in a ball game.
 College sports fans can connect with their favorite team at the NCAA Hall of Champions.
 Interactive exhibits allow visitors to get into the game, and the retro gym is ideal for a game of H-O-R-S-E!